learninglab-dev/the-resources/data/work/heyalexa.md

 ## Voiceflow

 Voiceflow is a startup that provides an easy-to-use platform for building voice applications for Alexa and Google Assistant.
-It had started as a build-your-
+It had started as a choose-your-own-adventure program (Storyflow), but then expanded into building voice apps (Vo
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkzMzEyOTQ5LC0xMTMyOTQ0MDk4LDExMz
+eyJoaXN0b3J5IjpbNDQyNDAzNjU5LC0xMTMyOTQ0MDk4LDExMz
 AwMDI1NDksMTUyMzMwNjM4NCwtMTQwMDA2MzI4NywtNTMyNDU5
 MDcxLC04MDU4MTkxNjJdfQ==
 -->